Absentee Bouteflika dominates Algerian presidential poll

-CHLEF, Algeria, April 6 At a packed sports hall in western Algeria, portraits of President Abdelaziz Bouteflika gaze down on supporters rallying for his re-election.
+CHLEF, Algeria At a packed sports hall in western Algeria, portraits of President Abdelaziz Bouteflika gaze down on supporters rallying for his re-election.
 But the leader himself, weakened by a stroke a year ago, is a no-show.

 Throughout campaigning for the April 17 polls, Bouteflika has remained mostly out of the public eye apart from brief television appearances, as he has done since falling ill.